-- (3) 1The doctoral committee will appoint a third referee if - 1. one referee recommends acceptance of the dissertation and the other rejection, - 2. the referees differ by more than one grade in their evaluation of the dissertation, or - 3. at least one referee applies for a further referee for scientific reasons.
+- (3) The doctoral committee will appoint a third referee if - 1. one referee recommends acceptance of the dissertation and the other rejection, - 2. the referees differ by more than one grade in their evaluation of the dissertation, or - 3. at least one referee applies for a further referee for scientific reasons.

-2Should both referees appointed in accordance with Para.
+Should both referees appointed in accordance with Para.
 1 evaluate the dissertation with summa cum laude, then a further external referee can be called in.
-3The doctoral committee can name up to a total of two further referees.
-4The number of referees may, however, not exceed four.
+The doctoral committee can name up to a total of two further referees.
+The number of referees may, however, not exceed four.

 - (4) 1The dissertation and the referees' reports are made available, in the office of the faculty responsible, to be inspected by the members of the doctoral committee and by all the members of the faculties named in § 1 who are authorized examiners of the doctoral process.
 2The other faculties are to be notified of the beginning of this display.
 3The persons named in Clause 1 may make submit a written statement on the dissertation up until the end of the display period.
 4The doctoral committee can appoint further referees after the end of the display period on the grounds of the written statements made in accordance with Para.
-3. 5Should at least three written statements, giving grounds, recommending the rejection of the dissertation submitted or that find a grade at least two grades different from the average of the displayed referees' reports would be justified, then the relevant faculty board decides on the acceptance or rejection of the dissertation and/or the necessity of a new scientific referee. - (5) 1The dissertation is accepted if the majority of the referees recommend the acceptance and there is no opposite decision from the faculty board in accordance with Para.
-4. 2The dissertation is rejected when at least two referees recommend the rejection. - (6) 1The candidate is to be informed of the acceptance or rejection of the dissertation and about its grade.
-2This is calculated to two decimal places by taking the arithmetic mean of the grades awarded by the referees.
-3The value calculated in this way is used for the determination of the overall grade in accordance with § 13 Para.
-2. 4The evaluation schema in §13 Para.
+3. 5Should at least three written statements, giving grounds, recommending the rejection of the dissertation submitted or that find a grade at least two grades different from the average of the displayed referees' reports would be justified, then the relevant faculty board decides on the acceptance or rejection of the dissertation and/or the necessity of a new scientific referee. - (5) The dissertation is accepted if the majority of the referees recommend the acceptance and there is no opposite decision from the faculty board in accordance with Para.
+4. The dissertation is rejected when at least two referees recommend the rejection. - (6) The candidate is to be informed of the acceptance or rejection of the dissertation and about its grade.
+This is calculated to two decimal places by taking the arithmetic mean of the grades awarded by the referees.
+The value calculated in this way is used for the determination of the overall grade in accordance with § 13 Para.
+2. The evaluation schema in § 13 Para.
 2 serves for the allocation of the grade for the dissertation which appears on the diploma in accordance with § 16 Para.
 2.

-§ 10 Examination board
+§ 10 Examination committee

-- (1) 1The authorized examiners are members of the examination board: - 1. a professor or associate professor (Hochschullehrer) of the faculty responsible for the doctoral degree, who may not be a referee, as chair person;

-- 2. the first and second referee; - 3. a further professor or associate professor (Hochschullehrer) from one of the faculties named in § 1.
+- (1) The authorized examiners are members of the examination committee: - 1. a professor or associate professor (Hochschullehrer) of the faculty responsible for the doctoral degree, who may not be a referee, as chairperson; - 2. the first and second referee; - 3. a further professor or associate professor (Hochschullehrer) from one of the faculties named in § 1.

-2At most two members of the examination board may belong to the same chair.
-3At least half of the examination board is to consist of professors in accordance with Art.
-2 Para..
-1 Clause 1 No. 1 and 2 of the Bavarian University Staff Act (Bayerisches Hochschulpersonalgesetz - BayHSchPG).
-4Replacements can be named who represent the member of the examination board who is unavailable, whereby the make-up of the committee in case of unavailability must satisfy the requirements of Clauses 1 to 3.
+At most two members of the examination committee may belong to the same chair.
+At least half of the examination committee is to consist of professors in accordance with Art.
+Para.
+Clause No. and of the Bavarian University Staff Act (Bayerisches Hochschulpersonalgesetz - BayHSchPG).
+Replacements can be named who represent the member of the examination committee who is unavailable, whereby the make-up of the committee in case of unavailability must satisfy the requirements of Clauses to .